GitRep77/AcmeBank/README.md

 ![.NET Version](https://img.shields.io/badge/.NET-8.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-This project is a small part of a banking system for a company called Acme Bank, implemented using C#.
+This project is a small part of a banking system for a fictional company called Acme Bank, implemented using C#.
 The project focuses on managing two types of accounts, Savings Account and Current Account, and implements basic functionalities like deposit and withdrawal.

 ## Project Overview